AhmedAzizKhelifi/markdown-vs-latex/README.md

 ```

 Note: The same in LaTex and Markdown.
-Note, however, indentation by four or more spaces in Markdown starts a code block/verbatim text block.
+However, indentation by four or more spaces starts a code block/verbatim text block
+in Markdown.

 </>